 4. Enter the entity name (this field is obligatory) and all the relevant information.

 On the right side, there are Show in POs, Invoices, and Expenses checkboxes.
 Mark the fields that should be displayed on the PO/Invoice PDF file as active, and uncheck the fields that should not be displayed.
-Update once done.
+Press the Update button once done.

-If you need to disable a Legal Entity, switch the enabled button to OFF and hit Update.
+If you need to disable a Legal Entity, switch the enabled button to OFF and press Update.

 You can find the disabled Legal Entity using the filter Active → No.